 One of the most common complications of diabetes is nerve damage (neuropathy) that, among other issues, can lead to debilitating pain, abnormal sensations, and eventual loss of feeling in your legs and feet.
-Dr. Liphard D’Souza is a board-certified neurologist who specializes in diabetic neuropathy.
-He sees patients at Neuropathy Treatment Clinic of Oklahoma in Tulsa and is well-known for effectively decreasing neuropathy symptoms and reducing your risk of developing worsening nerve damage.
-Schedule a visit with Dr. D’Souza today.
+Dr. Liphard D’Souza is a board-certified neurologist who specializes in diabetic neuropathy and who oversees our medical team at Neuropathy Treatment Clinic of Oklahoma. patients at Neuropathy Treatment Clinic of Oklahoma in Tulsa and is well-known for effectively decreasing neuropathy symptoms and reducing your risk of developing worsening nerve damage.
+Schedule a visit with one of our medical team members today.
 Call the office or book your appointment online.

 Diabetic neuropathy is a type of nerve damage that can occur if you have diabetes.
 It’s related to high blood sugar (glucose) levels associated with diabetes, which can injure nerves throughout your body.

 It most often causes damage to nerves in your legs and feet but may also affect nerves associated with your digestive system, heart, blood vessels, and urinary tract.

 Diabetic neuropathy consists of four main types: mononeuropathy, radiculoplexus neuropathy, autonomic neuropathy and peripheral neuropathy.
 You may not notice or feel anything different until the disease has done considerable damage to your nerves.
 The good news is that you can prevent this from happening by managing your diabetes properly.